Buy MULTI PACK OF VOUCHERS

 2-fore!-1 Golf in England: North West

-24 Courses in Gwynedd, Denbighshire, Staffordshire, Cumbria, Lancashire, Cheshire, Greater Manchester , West Yorkshire
+19 Courses in Denbighshire, Staffordshire, Lancashire, Cumbria, Cheshire, Greater Manchester

 North West England is comprised of the counties Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside.
 The region extends to Scotland in the north, West Midlands in the south, North Wales in the southwest, the Irish Sea to the west and the Peak District and the Pennines to the east.
 It includes the Lake District, and the highest peak in England, Scafell Pike.
 It also has England's largest natural lake, Windermere.
 To the south, the region is largely metropolitan, containing the cities of Liverpool and Manchester and their extended urban reach.
 The north and the far south, however, are mainly rural environments.
 The region contains three national parks and three Areas of Outstanding Beauty.